‘Lucifer’ Season 2 Finale: Schedule Changed; Current Season Trimmed

 Meanwhile, Lucifer Season 2 returns on May 1, with the episode “Candy Morningstar.”
 Lucifer decided to leave his family and friends behind and go under the radar following Chloe’s (Lauren German) near-death experience.
 However, the devil himself will return when an up-and-coming guitarist was found dead, Deadline reported.

 Not only that, Lucifer will turn up with a mysterious female companion, who is believed to be Candy Morningstar.
-Not much is known about this new character but it is reported that she could make Chloe feel jealous.
+Not much is known about this new character, but it is reported that she could make Chloe feel jealous.

 Lucifer’s mom, Charlotte (Tricia Helfer), has also come to a realization that Lucifer was deeply hurt by the truth about how Chloe was part of God’s plan.
 Charlotte may have also found a way on how she can bring her sons back to heaven.